 The college strives to provide a safe environment to learn online.

 The college uses Senso to monitor activities on college IT equipment.
-A member of the safeguarding team receives alerts when a word triggers the system, and these are investigated accordingly Any concerns arising from this will be reported to the Safeguarding Team and board of Governors (where appropriate).
+A member of the safeguarding team receives alerts when a word triggers the system, and these are investigated accordingly.
+Any concerns arising from this will be reported to the Safeguarding Team and board of Governors (where appropriate).
 This system is reviewed annually as part of the annual review of the college’s Safeguarding Policy.

 Appendix 6: Use of college sites by other organisations (para 166 & 167 of KCSiE)

 The college main centre is in a shared office space with external organisations renting rooms in the same building.
 No learners under the age of 19 attend learning at this centre.
 Access cards are needed to be able to enter any part of the building apart from the communal area on the ground floor.
 The cards are programmed to enable access only to particular rooms and floor.
 CCTV cameras are installed and monitored.
-After 5pm the front doors are locked, and entry is with access cards that have the required permissions (only for staff; learners cards do not have building access enabled)
+After 5pm the front doors are locked, and entry is with access cards that have the required permissions (only for staff; learners’ cards do not have building access enabled)